What is the difference between, car wax and polish?

 Help us improve, leave a suggestion or tip

-4 Responses to “The difference between car polish and wax.”
+4 Responses to “Is car polish and wax the same thing?”